wp-plugins/wp-textimage-linking-shortcode/readme.txt

 == Changelog ==
+= 1.3.2 =
+	- Moved to lct_textimage_linking_shortcode in LCT Helpful Plugin and made a check for this.

 = 1.3.1 =
 	- Added do_shortcode functionality to atts.
 You have to use {} instead of [] for shortcodes to work.